Dense fog disrupts UAE flights ahead of Christmas

 Dubai carrier Emirates Airlines, which has a fleet of over 250 large planes, said it has cancelled 10 flight departures.

-The fog has engulfed most of the country since Friday, but it intensified overnight as relative humidity soared to 95 percent amid cold winter weather.
+has engulfed most of the country since Friday, but it intensified overnight as relative humidity soared to 95 per cent amid cold winter weather.

 Police warned motorists to be extremely cautious when driving in the fog, which the UAE weather centre has said is likely to continue until the end of the day.

-The United Arab Emirates has a native population of just one million against nine million foreigners, most of them from the Indian subcontinent.
+The UAE has a native population of just one million against nine million foreigners, most of them from the Indian subcontinent.

 RECOMMENDED FOR YOU